darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 ### advanced curve parameters

 shoulder start
 : Defines the point where the linear portion of the curve ends and the shoulder begins.
-Keeping the value at 0% allows the smooth transition to start at the pivot; higher values push the transition point up towards the chosen _target white_.
+Keeping the value at 0% allows the smooth transition to start at the pivot.
+Higher values push the transition point up towards the chosen _target white_.
 This may result in hard clipping, which can lead to a loss of detail in the highlights.

 target white
 : The upper bound that the curve converges to.
 This can be used to limit the maximum output luminance.

 toe start
 : Defines the point where the linear portion of the curve ends and the toe begins.
-Keeping the value at 0% allows the smooth transition to start at the pivot; higher values push the transition point down towards the chosen _target black_.
+Keeping the value at 0% allows the smooth transition to start at the pivot.
+Higher values push the transition point down towards the chosen _target black_.
 This may result in hard clipping, which can lead to a loss of detail in the shadows.

 target black
 : The lower bound that the curve converges to.
 This can be used to create a faded analog look, similar to the _lift_ control in the _look_ section or the _global offset_ in [_color balance rgb_](./color-balance-rgb.md).